 To help you select the CMS platform that will help meet your SEO needs and goals, we’ll take an in-depth look at some of the most popular solutions below.

-CMS Hub is one of the most powerful platforms for creating and optimizing small, medium, and enterprise websites.
+The Content Hub is one of the most powerful platforms for creating and optimizing small, medium, and enterprise websites — and it’s one of my favorites, too.

-In addition to offering blogging tools, responsive themes, built-in SSL certification, and an auto-generated sitemap, HubSpot’s CMS Hub offers auto-generated suggestions for optimizing your content, robust analytics, and several features to speed up your site.
-It also provides multiple tools for creating and managing navigation menus, a pillar page link module, and a URL redirects tool.
+In addition to offering blogging tools, responsive themes, built-in SSL certification, and an auto-generated sitemap, HubSpot’s Content Hub offers auto-generated suggestions for optimizing your content, robust analytics, and several features to speed up your site.
+It also provides multiple tools for:

-Not only can you customize the on-page SEO elements of a specific page or post — HubSpot will help by offering SEO recommendations as you write.
-For example, recommendations will include the long-tail keyword in the title, they’ll tell you to add a meta description, and include two subtopics.
+Not only can you customize the on-page SEO elements of a specific page or post, but HubSpot will also help by offering SEO recommendations as you write.
+For example, recommendations will include the long-tail keyword in the title; they’ll tell you to add a meta description and include two subtopics.

-On pages an blog posts, the Optimize tab will also show what SEO best practices you’ve successfully followed — like adding image alt text, staying within an optimal word count, and hitting a solid link count.
+I appreciate that, on pages and blog posts, the Optimize tab will also show what SEO best practices you’ve successfully followed — like adding image alt text, staying within an optimal word count, and hitting a solid link count.

 Before you publish, you can change the URL slug, add a tag, meta description, and featured image, and preview how the page or post will appear on mobile, tablet, and desktop.